 Altering Your Thoughts

 The core of your emotions are the beliefs which drives them.
 You feel sad once you think dour, you get mad once an important goal is missed.
-Your become happy, once something good goes your way.

 Once you adjust your emotions to the setting, although you can’t change the situation, you can alter how it affects you.

-You can replace the emotion which leads to unhappiness with thoughts of joy.
+You can replace the emotion which leads to unhappiness, with thoughts of joy.

-Those suffering from social anxiety will think they’ll make themselves look foolish in front of others.
+Those suffering from social anxiety, will think they’ll make themselves look foolish in front of others.

 Consciously Controlling Your Response

-If everything else fails and your emotions still come streaming out of control, then be more mindful by regulating them.
 If your pulse races once you feel anxious or angry, then take deep breaths, or close your eyes to calm yourself down.

-Try controlling your bursts of erratic laughter if it’s inappropriate, this by forcing yourself to consciously change your facial expression while attempting to suppress yourself.
+Try controlling your bursts of erratic laughter if it’s inappropriate, by forcing yourself to consciously change your facial expression while attempting to suppress yourself.

 Controlling Your Emotions

 By attempting these various methods, you can alter your emotions to these various situations, which can cause you potential grief.
-Know all your emotional triggers, and then try avoiding those situations.

 With practice, you can then control your emotional outbursts by turning those negatives into positives.